aurasphere/scripts/bookmarklets/README.md

  - **linkedin_premium_bookmarklet.js** : changes the LinkedIn bar color to gold.
  - **linkedin_shockingpink_bookmarklet.js** : changes the LinkedIn bar color to pink.

+## Google Meet
+ - **STFU** : automatically mutes your microphone when somebody else is speaking to avoid talking over each other.
+It must be clicked (or reclicked) after all the participants have joined the meeting.